Minimum Technical Standards

 Technical Standards for Admission and Matriculation

 The University of Louisville ("School") recognizes the award of a Doctor of Dental Medicine (DMD) or Bachelor of Science in Dental Hygiene (BS) degree carries with it the full authority of the institution and communicates to those who might seek the services of the bearer that he/she/they are competent to practice dentistry.
-This requires that the student master didactic knowledge as well as developing learning skills and attitudes essential to the profession.
-The student requires both cognitive and technical skills to successfully negotiate the curriculum.
+This requires that the student acquire didactic knowledge as well as learning skills and attitudes essential to the profession.
+The student requires both cognitive and technical skills to negotiate the curriculum.

 Students must be able to perform visual and tactile dental examinations and treatment including use of visual acuity and color vision, to discern differences and variations in color, shape, and general appearance between normal and abnormal soft and hard tissues.
 Use of tactile senses may be either by direct palpation or indirect through instrumentation.

 Students must have sufficient facility with the English language to:

 - Retrieve information from texts and lectures and communicate concepts on written exams and patient charts;

 - Communicate effectively with patients in order to develop a health history, identify problems presented, explain alternative solutions, and give directions during treatment and post-treatment; and

-- Coordinate patient care and treatment with all members of the health care team.
-In any case where a candidate’s ability to communicate through these sensory modalities is compromised, the candidate must demonstrate alternative means and/or ability to acquire and communicate essential information.
+- Coordinate patient care with all members of the health care team.
+In any case where a student’s ability to communicate through these sensory modalities is compromised, the student must demonstrate alternative means and/or ability to acquire and communicate essential information.

 Students must be able to comprehend three dimensional relationships and to understand the spatial relationships of structures.
 Problem solving, a critical skill demanded of dentists, requires all of these intellectual abilities.
 Students must be able to perform these problem solving skills in a timely fashion.